owickstrom/wickstrom.tech/src/posts/2019-11-17-time-travelling-and-fixing-bugs-with-property-based-testing.md

 exponentialDay :: Day -> Day -> Range Day
 ```

-The `linearDay` and `exponentialDay` range functions are analoguous to
+The `linearDay` and `exponentialDay` range functions are analogous to
 Hedgehog's `linear` and `exponential` ranges for integral numbers.

 To use the generator functions from `Data.Time.Gen`, we first add an